 (setq org-agenda-include-diary t)

-After that, everything will happen automatically.
-All diary entries including holidays, anniversaries, etc., will be included in the agenda buffer created by Org mode. <SPC>, <TAB>, and <RET> can be used from the agenda buffer to jump to the diary file in order to edit existing diary entries.
+After that, everything happens automatically.
+All diary entries including holidays, anniversaries, etc., are included in the agenda buffer created by Org mode.
+SPC, TAB, and RET can be used from the agenda buffer to jump to the diary file in order to edit existing diary entries.
 The i command to insert new entries for the current date works in the agenda buffer, as well as the commands S, M, and C to display Sunrise/Sunset times, show lunar phases and to convert to other calendars, respectively. c can be used to switch back and forth between calendar and agenda.

-If you are using the diary only for sexp entries and holidays, it is faster to not use the above setting, but instead to copy or even move the entries into an Org file.
-Org mode evaluates diary-style sexp entries, and does it faster because there is no overhead for first creating the diary display.
-Note that the sexp entries must start at the left margin, no whitespace is allowed before them.
-For example, the following segment of an Org file will be processed and entries will be made in the agenda:
+If you are using the diary only for expression entries and holidays, it is faster to not use the above setting, but instead to copy or even move the entries into an Org file.
+Org mode evaluates diary-style expression entries, and does it faster because there is no overhead for first creating the diary display.
+Note that the expression entries must start at the left margin, no whitespace is allowed before them, as seen in the following segment of an Org file:95

-If you are using the Big Brothers Database to store your contacts, you will very likely prefer to store anniversaries in BBDB rather than in a separate Org or diary file.
-Org supports this and will show BBDB anniversaries as part of the agenda.
+If you are using the Insidious Big Brother Database to store your contacts, you very likely prefer to store anniversaries in BBDB rather than in a separate Org or diary file.
+Org supports this and can show BBDB anniversaries as part of the agenda.
 All you need to do is to add the following to one of your agenda files:

 * Anniversaries :PROPERTIES: :CATEGORY: Anniv :END: %%(org-bbdb-anniversaries)

-After a change to BBDB, or for the first agenda display during an Emacs session, the agenda display will suffer a short delay as Org updates its hash with anniversaries.
-However, from then on things will be very fast—much faster in fact than a long list of ‘%%(diary-anniversary)’ entries in an Org or Diary file.
+After a change to BBDB, or for the first agenda display during an Emacs session, the agenda display suffers a short delay as Org updates its hash with anniversaries.
+However, from then on things will be very fast, much faster in fact than a long list of ‘%%(diary-anniversary)’ entries in an Org or Diary file.